atirip/jquery.pp/README.md

 * first drops down
 * if it does not fit fully then tries to position up
 * if still does not fit, then adsjusts size
-* first tries to align left's
+* first tries to align left's*
 * if it does not fit, flips and tries to adjust right's

+<code>ppCover(className, id)</code>

+Creates "cover" over existing content, if content is smaller than window, then over window.
+_className_ - ppCover creates a DIV tag and adds className to style it
+_id_ - optional, add id if needed

 #### jquery.pp plugins register